TraceLD/rdkit-csharp-wrapper/README.md

 ### macOS

- - Supports ARM64 (Apple Sillicon) Monterrey.
+ - Supports ARM64 (Apple Silicon) Monterey.
  - I sadly do not own an Intel Mac to be able to provide x64 binaries and test them.
    - I will look into GitHub Actions/Azure Pipelines in the future for this but can't guarantee success.